nazyie/spring-batch/README.md

 ### Highlight Keyword
 <hr />

-1. Job launcher
+1. Job launcher - job launcher that launch the job
-2. Job
+2. Job - job bean that will be executed
-3. Step
+3. Step - each job will have a step to run
-4. Job Repository
+4. Job Repository - job repository will relate to managing the repository
 5. Tasklet
 6. Chunks
 7. Task
 8. Multithread processing